tilnea/tictactoe/README.md

 I created a fun, pretty and colorful Tic Tac Toe game.
 I used styled-components to scope my styles, I usually use css-modules but though it would be fun to try styled-components for this project.
 I put all my re-usable components in a component folder.
-I put my layout in a layout folder (this component is npt reusable) I have a SVG sprite for my svgs.
+I put my layout in a layout folder (this component is not reusable) I have a SVG sprite for my svgs.
 I put my calculations in a utils file.
 In a bigger project it would rather be a utils folder with several files with different util functions, but for thois project I decided to keep them all in one file.